rosehartman/frog-trap/trap_model_manduscript copy.md

 Donovan, T. M. and F. R. Thompson.
 2001.
 Modeling the ecological trap hypothesis: a habitat and demographic analysis for migrant songbirds.
 Ecological Applications 11:871-882.

 Dwernychuk, L. W. and D. A. Boag.
 1972.
 Ducks nesting in association with gulls‚ an ecological trap?
 Canadian Journal of Zoology 50:559-563.

+Fieberg, J., and S. P. Ellner.
+2001.
+Stochastic matrix models for conservation and management: a comparative review of methods.
+Ecology Letters 4:244–266.

 Garwood, J. 2009.
 Spatial ecology of the Cascades frog: identifying dispersal, migration and resource uses at multiple spatial scales.
 Humboldt State University, Arcata, CA.